-Social entrepreneur and Founder of LEAP Africa and co-founder of AACE Food Processing & Distribution Ltd. (AACE Foods), an indigenous agro-processing company in Lagos (Nigeria).
-She is also a partner at Sahel Capital, an advisory and private equity firm focused on the agribusiness and manufacturing sectors in West Africa.
+Social entrepreneur and Founder of LEAP Africa and co-founder of AACE Food Processing & Distribution Ltd. (AACE Foods), an indigenous agro-processing company in Nigeria.
+She is also the managing partner of Sahel Consulting Agriculture & Nutrition, which works across West Africa, unlocking the potential of the nutrition and agriculture landscapes.
 Nationality: Nigerian.

 Ye Qi (m)

-Cheung Kong professor of Environmental Policy and director of Brooking-Tsinghua Center for Public Policy at Tsinghua University in Beijing (China).
+Cheung Kong Professor of Environmental Policy, Volkswagen Professor of Sustainability, and director of Brooking-Tsinghua Center for Public Policy at Tsinghua University in Beijing (China).
 Before he joined Tsinghua, he taught at Beijing Normal University, and the University of California at Berkeley (California, USA).
 Nationality: American.

-At a corporate level, sustainability is steered by the Sustainability Leadership Team, a group of senior executives representing the business groups and contributing corporate functions, which is chaired by the Vice President Sustainability.
+At a corporate level, sustainability is steered by our Sustainability Leadership Team, a group of senior executives representing the business groups and contributing corporate functions, which is chaired by the Vice President Sustainability.
 He leads the Corporate Sustainability department and reports directly to CEO Feike Sijbesma.
-The aim of the Corporate Sustainability staff is to be a business-oriented center of excellence and partner on sustainability, internally and externally.
+The Corporate Sustainability staff function as a business-oriented center of excellence and partner on sustainability, internally and externally.

-The Sustainability Leadership Team meets quarterly to monitor the progress of sustainability across the company, with particular emphasis on steering the company's business and innovation portfolio on key drivers.
+The Sustainability Leadership Team meets quarterly to monitor the progress of sustainability across the company, with particular emphasis on steering our business and innovation portfolio following key drivers.
 Regional operational sustainability networks are in place in China, India, Latin America and North America.

-The DSM Operations & Responsible Care department is responsible for all corporate issues related to SHE.
+DSM Operations & Responsible Care has responsibility for all corporate issues related to SHE.
 The Senior Vice President DSM Operations & Responsible Care reports directly to the Managing Board.
 SHE managers provide support at business group level.
-The DSM SHE Council, which includes all business group SHE managers, is instrumental in sharing experiences and developing best practices and communications on SHE issues.
+Our SHE Council, which includes all business group SHE managers, is instrumental in sharing experiences and developing best practices and communications on SHE issues.